HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Lighting/VXGI.md

 \[Panteleev 2014\]: "CLIPMAP VS. MIPMAP"

-Texture size (for zero mipmap level)  is the same for all clipmap levels, which is called that clipmap size
+Texture size (for zeroth mipmap level)  is the same for all clipmap levels, which is called that clipmap size
 The voxel size increses
 Only the last level has more than one mipmap levels (the logical volume remains the same within the same clipmap level)